Debiased Noise Editing on Foundation Models for Fair Medical Image Classification: Experiement

 \subsubsection{Quantitative Analysis.}

 Table~\ref{tab:disease-baseline} summarizes the performances among different diseases and baselines.
 The baselines include \textit{model-based} strategy, like biasAdv~\footnote{In BiasAdv's implementation, we treat FM API as a white box as it requires access to FM's gradient and there is no zeroth-order optimization for it yet.}~\cite{lim2023biasadv}; data-based strategies, like batch sampling~\cite{puyol2021fairness} with data re-distribution and sketch~\cite{yao2022improving} with data generation; and prediction calibration-based strategy, like Group DRO~\cite{sagawa2019distributionally}.
 The details of these baselines are introduced in Sec.~\ref{intro}.
 The results indicate that the \imgedit{} effectively balances fairness and utility.
 Taking \textit{Pleural Effusion} as the example to analyze, the white-box optimized \imgedit{} outperforms all baselines.
 The $EO_p$ and DI decrease over 25\% compared to all the baselines, an indication of less disparity between the two genders.
 Additionally, the utility not only maintains but also surpasses all other groups, e.g., \imgedit's accuracy (Acc) is higher than 2.2\% compared to ERM.
 Given we are using a balanced testing set, this increase is also a sign of better generalization.
 Similar for \textit{Pneumonia} and \textit{Edema}, where \imgedit{} and \imgedit-\gezo{} takes the best two performance for almost all entries.
 Although learned through black-box optimization, our \imgedit-\gezo{} achieves comparable performance to the standard optimization used in \imgedit.
 This demonstrates not only the validity of \gezo{} but also the efficiency afforded by the small number of edition parameters~\cite{malladi2024fine}.
 In \textit{Pneumonia}, \imgedit-\gezo{} even slightly surpasses the performance of \imgedit{} across most metrics.
 These findings affirm the efficacy of \imgedit, where it not only facilitates fair medical image embedding and training but also introduces better generalizability in downstream classification tasks.
-Furthermore, the \textit{universal} applicability of the \imgedit{} is validated in different diseases, where it consistently outperforms the baselines across three diseases in both fairness and utility.
+Furthermore, one trained \imgedit{} can be potentially applied to all other diseases of Chest Xray, where it consistently outperforms the baselines across three diseases in both fairness and utility.